Firm News

 Read MoreFirm News

-The Sokol Law Firm settles hospital negligence case
+Sokol Law Firm settles injury case against local school district

 Read More